MicrosoftDocs/cpp-docs/docs/mfc/tn011-using-mfc-as-part-of-a-dll.md

 `AFX_MANAGE_STATE(AfxGetStaticModuleState( ))`

+Note: New generated MFC projects and DLLs with pch.h headers must explicitly include *afxmfc* header files which are used in your code.
+For example, using CString requires you to `include <atlstr.h>` in your pch.h.

 ## WinMain -> DllMain

 The MFC library defines the standard Win32 `DllMain` entry point that initializes your [CWinApp](../mfc/reference/cwinapp-class.md) derived object as in a typical MFC application.
 Place all DLL-specific initialization in the [InitInstance](../mfc/reference/cwinapp-class.md#initinstance) method as in a typical MFC application.